codsen/codsen.com/src/os/test-mixer.md

 ## API - Output

-Program returns an array of zero or plain objects.
+Program returns an array of zero or more plain objects.

 {% include "btt.njk" %}